NationalLibraryOfNorway/warehouse-logistics-service/README.md

 - When building the Docker image outside of NLNs network the build will fail, as it won't be able to access internal Harbor instance.
   In this case change the `FROM` line in the [Dockerfile](docker/Dockerfile "Link to project's Dockerfile") to `FROM eclipse-temurin:21-jdk-alpine` and build the image locally.
 - If you are outside of NLNs network your tests will fail, as an image for the dummy SynQ server is required for tests.
-  There is currently no replacement available for this.
+  There is currently no replacement available for this, except for building the image for Dummy SynQ manually and pointing to it in places where it's used.
 - Do not attempt to push the image to Harbor manually, as it will fail.
   The image is built and pushed to Harbor automatically by the CI/CD pipeline.